The Top Digital Marketing Trends Marketers Should Look Out for in 2024

 We’ve previously compared Coke against Pepsi, Mercedes vs. BMW and Pixar against DreamWorks.

-Following our release of Social Insights on the Luxury Fashion Industry, today we examine two hard-hitters in the fashion industry game: Gucci and Versace.
+Today we examine two hard-hitters in the fashion industry game: Gucci and Versace.

 Gucci and Versace, both headquartered in Italy, are arguably the most recognizable names in luxury fashion.

 Interestingly, they also happen to be the two most popular designers in rap music, according to GQ.

 Yet today we’ll put the views of Migos and Kreayshawn aside.
 Instead, today’s analysis will examine the public conversations surrounding the two brands online to understand which brand has a stronger social presence.